Leadership of the Council

 Councillor Holmes became Deputy Leader of the Council at the Annual General Meeting on 23 May 2018.

-As Cabinet Member for Regeneration and Public Protection, his responsibilities include:
+As Cabinet Member for Regeneration, Decarbonisation, Strategic Planning and Transport, his responsibilities include:

 - Economic Development